-Education in the 21st century faces great challenges that cannot be ignored, but at the same time brings great opportunities (González-Pérez & Ramírez-Montoya, 2022).
+Education in the 21st century faces great challenges that cannot be ignored, but at the same time brings great opportunities (Wilson, 2019).
 The rapid development of information and communication technology has opened the door to more dynamic, interactive and affordable learning.
-Involving the utilisation of software, applications and online platforms, the technological revolution has had a significant impact on every aspect of education (Focacci & Perez, 2022).
+Involving the utilisation of software, applications and online platforms, the technological revolution has had a significant impact on every aspect of education (Mosnaim dkk., 2021).

-Students are not only recipients of information, but also part of a more collaborative and responsive learning process (Carless, 2022; Dadaczynski dkk., 2021).
+Students are not only recipients of information, but also part of a more collaborative and responsive learning process (Bond, 2020).
 The importance of integrating technology in education is becoming increasingly urgent along with the demand for skills that are relevant to the times.
-Globalisation and economic development are haunted by the need for individuals who have a deep understanding of technology (Huo dkk., 2023).
+Globalisation and economic development are haunted by the need for individuals who have a deep understanding of technology (Abbasi dkk., 2022).

 In this context, understanding the extent to which technology can build the future of education is crucial.
 However, it needs to be recognised that the application of technology in education also brings a number of challenges (Dwivedi dkk., 2021).
-Inequality of access, lack of digital skills among educators, and issues related to privacy and data security are some of the barriers that need to be overcome to ensure that the benefits of technology can be felt equally (Ding dkk., 2020).
+Inequality of access, lack of digital skills among educators, and issues related to privacy and data security are some of the barriers that need to be overcome to ensure that the benefits of technology can be felt equally (Phuong Nguyen dkk., 2022).

-Prior Research Before delving further into the technology revolution in learning, it is important to review previous research that has been conducted in this area (Ahmed dkk., 2020).
-The study by Moorhouse & Wong (Moorhouse & Wong, 2022), blending asynchronous and synchronous digital technologies and instructional approaches to facilitate remote learning.
+Prior Research Before delving further into the technology revolution in learning, it is important to review previous research that has been conducted in this area.
+The study by Hockly (Hockley dkk., 2016) highlights that the use of online learning platforms can provide a more flexible learning experience that is responsive to individual needs.
 However, it also highlights the challenges of addressing technology and digital skills gaps among educators.

-In an empirical study by Anderson and Dron (Dron & Anderson, 2023), pedagogical paradigms in open and distance education.
-In Handbook of open, distance and digital education.
+In an empirical study by Anderson and Dron (Anderson & Dron, 2011), the role of teachers in the use of technology in teaching was found to be crucial.
 Their results show that teacher involvement in designing digital learning experiences can improve student motivation and achievement.
 However, it should also be noted that challenges related to the lack of training and support for teachers in adopting technology were also found in this study.